Post Doctoral Researcher

 Graduate Students: Biological Science

 Maddy Wilson (2019- ).
-Performance of hearing in fin whales.
+Thesis: Performance of hearing in fin whales.

 Maddy is interested in biological modeling is busy investigating hearing and bone conduction in mysticete whales.
 Her project is heavily anatomy based and incorporates both physical and computational modeling.
 She is working closely with Drs.
 Ted Cranford and Petr Krysl to create FEA models of whales.